chrisntr/MonoMobile.Extensions/Details.md

-[[Xamarin.Mobile]] is a library that exposes a single set of APIs for accessing common mobile device functionality across iOS, Android, and Windows platforms.
+Xamarin.Mobile is an API for accessing common platform features, such as reading the device address book and using the camera, across iOS, Android, and Windows Phone.

-This increases the amount of code developers can share across mobile platforms, making mobile app development easier and faster.
+The goal of Xamarin.Mobile is to decrease the amount of platform-specific code needed to perform common tasks in multiplatform apps, making development simpler and faster.

-Developers often find that because mobile feature sets have evolved so quickly, services that are common across mobile platforms are not exposed by the .NET BCL.
-This limits the amount of code that could be shared across mobile platforms.
-Developers often resort to creating their own platform abstractions, or designing pluggable architectures, just to get access to the system address book, the devices’s GPS, the compass, the accelerometer, the notification service or the system calendar.

-Xamarin.Mobile solves this problem, helping you maximize code sharing while still delivering high-performance, beautiful, native user experiences.

 Quick Samples
 ----------------